Dog Bite Lawsuit

-This month’s E-Newsletter highlight’s 11-year-old Dylen Itzol, who was attacked by a pit bull at a condominium complex.
-This case is an example of how we at the Maggs & McDermott can help a family like Dylen’s during a very painful and confusing time.
+To read details on a dog bite case Click here.
+This case is an example of how we at Maggs McDermott & DiCicco help our clients during a very painful and confusing time.

 *Results may vary depending on particular facts and legal circumstances